 One way to take your smartphone photography to the next level is by using a tripod.
 You will get supersharp pictures in almost any circumstance.
-We have talked about tripods in our blog, “Can I put my smartphone on a tripod?”
+In this blog, I talked about tripods: “Can I put my smartphone on a tripod?”
 Now we will dive in even further and answer the most common questions about using a tripod.
 Furthermore, we will give you alternative tripods and some DIY advice to make your own.

 Which tripod is best for mobile?